tobisattler/miner/README.md

 - https://mining.sattler.cool/v1/work
 - https://mining.sattler.cool/v1/submit

+You can get some basic statistics (last received work results, last solved puzzles) at https://mining.sattler.cool/statistics.php

 ## miner-server

 The API endpoints of the server are preceeded by v1.
 This would make it easier to migrate to a new version of the API in the future.